Guards watching Epstein in jail may have fallen asleep and falsified documents | The China Post

 Attorney General William Barr, the top US law enforcement official, on Monday vowed to carry on the Epstein investigation following the death of the wealthy and well-connected money manager.

 Barr said he was “appalled” at the jail’s “failure to adequately secure this prisoner.”
-Barr cited “serious irregularities at this facility,” but did not go into detail.
+He cited “serious irregularities at this facility,” but did not go into detail.

 Warden reassigned, guards on leave